jitsi/jitsi-meet/doc/API.md

         - IN_LAST_N_CHANGED - passes boolean property that shows whether the local user is included in last n set of any other user or not. (parameters - boolean)
         - CONFERENCE_JOINED - notifies the local user that he joined the conference successfully. (no parameters)
         - CONFERENCE_LEFT - notifies the local user that he left the conference successfully. (no parameters)
+        - DTMF_SUPPORT_CHANGED - notifies if at least one user supports DTMF. (parameters - supports(boolean))

     2. connection
         - CONNECTION_FAILED - indicates that the server connection failed.